kevinsea/Insight-Wiki-Stage/Dynamic Database Calls.md

 	IList<Beer> beer = Database.Dynamic<Beer>().FindBeer("IPA");

 The type parameter on Dynamic is used to determine the type of object that is deserialized from the results of the query.
+But rather than using the generic type parameter on Dynamic, you can also use the returnType and withGraph parameters to control the types of objects returned.
+(Now, in Insight v2.0, you can now reuse the DynamicConnection for multiple calls and different return types.)

+	IList<Beer> beer = Database.Dynamic().FindBeer("IPA", returnType: typeof(Beer));

+Or

+	IList<Beer> beer = Database.Dynamic().FindBeer("IPA", withGraph: typeof(Graph<Beer, Glass, Serving>));

+## Parameters ##

 By default, the parameters are passed to the stored procedure in order, but you can also use named parameters: